AaltoSciComp/scicomp-docs/triton/tut/gpu.rst

 To compile things for GPUs, you need to load the relevant ``CUDA`` modules::

-  module avail CUDA
+  module avail cuda
+  module load gcc
-  module load CUDA
+  module load cuda

   nvcc cuda_code.cu -o cuda_code         # compile your CUDA code

 More information is in the :doc:`reference <../usage/gpu>`, but most people will use pre-built software through channels such as Anaconda for Python.

 Making efficient use of GPUs
 ----------------------------